SkidbIadnir/smws-watchtower/README.md

 npm run dev -- --open
 ```

-The application will be available at `http://localhost:5173` (or the next available port).
+The application will be available at `https://smws.skidhub.fr`.

 ## API Integration